September is near and the anxiety has started creeping in.

 And the best place to start is with recess.

 Recess is a big part of a child’s day at school.
-To help your child navigate the playground effortlessly, visit the playground and ask a teacher to point out the areas where grade 1’s normally play, as well as the areas where “big kids” typically congregate.
+To help your child navigate the playground effortlessly, visit the playground and ask a teacher to point out the areas where your child’s grade normally plays, as well as the areas where “big kids” typically congregate.
 That way, your child will feel comfortable in the playground before September starts.
 And on that note, if you haven’t already taken a tour of the school in June, be sure to do so in August if possible.

 Another effective thing you can do to put your child at ease is to tell your child about your first day in grade 1.
 You can even ask your parents how they felt when it was your first day, so that they can remind you of details that you might have forgotten.
 Remember, the first day in grade 1 is an entirely new experience for your child.
 They have no expectations and have no idea what a grade 1 class is supposed to look or sound like.
-So let them enter with a blank slate, and do not worry your child with comments like: “I hope you will understand something” today or “try to remember one word in French”.
+So let them enter with a blank slate, and do not worry your child with comments like: “I hope you will understand something today” or “try to remember one word in French”.

 Express your excitement at your child’s growth by turning their first day of grade 1 into an event.
 Pick out special clothes and pack an extra special lunch with a celebratory snack they love.